 Management – Provides systematic oversight and education related to fiscal priorities, business operations and the work environment.

-This council provides leadership, coordinates the work of the individual councils to ensure that initiatives are aligned with organizational goals and represents the nursing body with hospital administration.
+This council provides leadership and coordinates the work of the individual councils to ensure that initiatives are aligned with organizational goals and represents the nursing body within the hospital administration.

 Composed primarily of staff nurses, these dedicated “task forces” are created as needed to work on special projects.